-What is the North Carolina Statute of Limitations for a Medical Malpractice Lawsuit?
+What Is the North Carolina Medical Malpractice Statute of Limitations?

 What Is a "Statute of Limitations"?

-But if the injury is not readily apparent at the time the medical error happened, and is not reasonably discovered by the patient until two or more years have passed, then the patient has one year from the date of the discovery to get a lawsuit filed against the health care provider.
+Yes.
+If the patient's harm isn't readily apparent at the time the medical error happened, and if the harm isn't reasonably discovered by the patient until two or more years have passed, then the patient has one year from the date of the discovery to get a lawsuit filed against the health care provider.

 North Carolina General Statutes section 1-17 provides different deadlines for filing a medical malpractice lawsuit if the injured patient is a minor or under "legal disability."